MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 ms.author: barclayn
 ms.custom: it-pro
 ms.collection: M365-identity-device-management
-# Customer intent: As a new administrator, I want to try the Microsoft Entra Suite, to determine which license is right for me and what features are available.
+# Customer intent: As a new administrator, I want to try the Microsoft Entra Suite, to determine which license is right for me and what products are relevant to my organization's needs.
 ---

 # Trial user guide: Microsoft Entra Suite